mramshaw/Cloud_Django/README.md

     [2018-02-13 17:31:06 +0000] [6232] [INFO] Shutting down: Master
     $

 Okay, everything runs.

+## Docker

 Lets see if we can save some Docker build time:

     $ sudo docker search python
     ....